cloudfoundry/cf-acceptance-tests/README.md

 * `admin_user`: Name of a user in your CF instance with admin credentials.
 This admin user must have the `doppler.firehose` scope.
 * `admin_password`: Password of the admin user above.
 * `apps_domain`: A shared domain that tests can use to create subdomains that will route to applications also created in the tests.
+* `skip_ssl_validation`: Set to true if using an invalid (e.g. self-signed) cert for traffic routed to your CF instance; this is generally always true for BOSH-Lite deployments of CF.

 ##### Optional parameters:
 `include_*` parameters are used to specify whether to skip tests based on how a deployment is configured.